What is an HOA? The Housing History and Cause for Covenants

 What is an HOA?

 An HOA is a legal entity or governing body charged with managing the property of a particular subdivision, condominium or planned unit development.
 They write and enforce rules to enrich your neighborhood.
 Since 1964, HOAs have become increasingly common in the United States.
 The most popular forms of US housing, today, are common-interest developments, a category that includes planned unit developments of single-family homes, condominiums, and cooperative apartments.

 What is a covenant?

 HOA rules are called covenants, conditions, and restrictions (CC&Rs).
 Covenants or CC&Rs usually apply to the homeowner and the home.
-According to lawyers.com, they may cover what color you can paint your home, what you can plant in your yard, how high your fence is, and whether you can rent the property to someone else.
+According to lawyers.com, they may cover what color you can paint your house, what you can plant in your yard, how high your fence is, and whether you can rent the property to someone else.
 There are usually noise restrictions, as well.

 If you’ve fallen in love with a property in a covenant controlled community, it’s in your best interest to request copies of governing documents (bylaws, rules and regulations, meeting minutes, etc.) before making an offer.

 Not a fan of confrontation?
-Mediation is third benefit that can come in handy if you’re not making progress with a noisy neighbor.
+Mediation is the third benefit that can come in handy if you’re not making progress with a noisy neighbor.
 Sometimes, the HOA will even handle the situation itself.

-Property appearance requirements, such as: specific outdoor house colors or needing to have a fence may seem like unnecessary rules.
+Property appearance requirements, such as specific outdoor house colors or needing to have a fence may seem like unnecessary rules.
 After all, who likes being told what they can and cannot do?
 Unfortunately, rules are rules.
 So, if you’re that person who wants to paint her home millennial pink, you may want to buy in another neighborhood, one that’s not governed by an HOA.